-- drop it off at one of our shopfronts

-- mail it in the pre-addressed envelope that came with it, or

-- mail it in your own envelope and address it to Australian Taxation Office

-GPO Box 9845

-IN YOUR CAPITAL CITY
+- mail it in the pre-addressed envelope that came with it, or - mail it in your own envelope and address it to Australian Taxation Office GPO Box 9845 IN YOUR CAPITAL CITY

 Write IN YOUR CAPITAL CITY as above.
 We have a special agreement with Australia Post.
 Do not use a city name or postcode.